pablomoreira/RoboLine/README.md

 RobotLine
 ========

-Line follower robot with Arduino.
+Robot line follower with Arduino.
 The line is marked in white board using a black marker

 ![Imagen][id]